 No. The reading section takes 1 hour and you must write all your answers on the answer sheet in that hour.

 Can I write on the question papers?

 Yes.
 The examiners do not see your question papers.

-What do I need to bring on the day of the IELTS test?
+What do I need to bring to the IELTS test centre on the day of the test?

 When will I receive my IELTS test results?